 Does the violation render an Emergency Action Level (EAL) initiating condition (IC) ineffective?
 (EALs may be rendered ineffective by unavailability or non-calibrated instruments relied upon by the EAL, errors in calculation of the EAL threshold, and by deficiencies in classification procedures, Emergency Response Organization staffing or training, or any other capability necessary to complete the classification or declaration.)

-Does the violation involve the failure of the licensee to identify and correct deficiencies identified during an emergency exercise?
+Does the violation involve the failure of the licensee to identify and correct deficiencies identified during an emergency exercise, audit, or internal and external feedback?

 Material Control & Accounting (MC&A)